40 Health Mistakes You Need to Stop Making After 40

 Eat Breakfast Within One Hour of Rising

 If you’ve never been a breakfast person, it’s better late than never.
-"Meal timings are really important for your metabolism," says Crandall.
-"The best thing we can do is make sure that we're re-fueling our bodies by eating breakfast within the 1st hour of waking up."
-Doing that will avoid these 21 Things That Happen to Your Body When You Eat Breakfast!
+“Meal timings are really important for your metabolism,” says Crandall.
+“The best thing we can do is make sure that we’re re-fueling our bodies by eating breakfast within the first hour of waking up.”
+Doing that will help you enjoy some of these 21 things that happen to your body when you eat breakfast!

 Eat Every 4-6 Hours